msillano/irp_classes/README.md

 With this library you have also 2 test pages:
 1. Test cases for the library irp_classes: encode + decode.
 This test don't requires hardware.
 It produces a RAW IR stream, then decodes it.
 See examples/example_Fujitsu_aircon_modified_test.pdf.
 2. (receive) + decode and analyse test.
 This demo can run with capturing HW (Arduino) or it can use some recorded IR RAW data.
 See examples/example_NEC1_decode.pdf.
-3. A more complex example can be found in 'remoteDB', a demo application using MySQL database (https://github.com/msillano/remoteDB).
+3. A more complex example can be found in 'remotesDB', a demo application using MySQL database (https://github.com/msillano/remotesDB).

 Arduino: the HW schema and the Arduino sketch can be found in the dir 'Arduino'